Poisonous garden plants

 Foxglove- - all parts- used for digitalis, a heart medicine

-Hellebore- Lenten Rose, Christmas rose - all parts- an ancient poison.
+Hellebore- Lenten Rose, Christmas rose - all parts- an

 Horse Chestnut- “nut” is toxic, even cooked.